All You Need To Know About

 In this blog

 How Do Insurance Agents Make Money?

 Generally, an insurance agent makes money via commissions.
-It is the most common form of compensation for insurance agents.
+It’s the most common form of compensation for insurance agents.
 The commission amount depends on the type and quantity of insurance sold.
 Whether it’s a new policy or a renewal also plays a part in determining the commission.

-However, there are specific models of earning depending on which insurance company an agent works for.
-The models are:
+But there are other earning models.
+It varies depending on which insurance company an agent works for.
+These models include:

-NOTE: Majority of insurance agents work full time and sometimes even more than 40 hours a week.
+NOTE: A majority of insurance agents work full time and sometimes more than 40 hours a week.

 How Much Does An Insurance Agent Make A Year?

 According to the Bureau of Labor Statistics (BLS),

 an insurance agent can earn more than $100,000 in their first year.
 The median annual wage for insurance sales agents was $52,180 as of May 2020.
 The lowest 10% of earners in the industry made less than $29,000, and the highest 10% earned more than $127,840.

 One of the core reasons why insurance agents’ salaries differ is commissions.
 Simply put, the better you are at sales, the more you’ll make.